lachrist/array-lite/README.md

 Tiny array utility module which does not access the global object.
 This module was developped to produce code resilient to modification of the global object.
-Instead of using this module, one can perform `Reflect.apply` on `Array.prototype`'s methods but it significanlty [slower](https://jsperf.com/array-prototype-foreach-vs-user-made-foreach).
+Instead of using this module, one can perform `Reflect.apply` on `Array.prototype`'s methods but it is [significanlty slower](https://jsperf.com/array-prototype-foreach-vs-user-made-foreach).

 Functions inspired from `Array.prototype`'s method:
 * `concat`